 Note: You can also manually adjust the length of a column.
 Instead of double clicking with the left mouse button, click the left mouse button once and drag to change the width accordingly.

-How to keep the width of the columns when copying?
+How to keep a width of columns when copying?

 When you copy part or all of any table to another workbook or worksheet to another location, by default, Excel places the copied content in the cells of a standard width.
 If your cells are wider or narrower, you must change it back manually after copying.
 Let's see how to copy cells, retaining the original column width.